MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/prepare-to-apply-23h2-solution-update.md

 ### Suspend BitLocker

 If a reboot occurs when applying the solution upgrade, disable BitLocker.
-If there is a reboot, you would need to enter the BitLocker recovery which interrupts the upgrade process.
+If there's a reboot, you would need to enter the BitLocker recovery, which interrupts the upgrade process.

 To suspend BitLocker, run the following PowerShell command: